 While it’s certainly not the be-all, end-all for improving employee performance, it is a great tool to utilize in a dynamic work environment.

-You can’t just “OK, lets have a staff meeting now!” as your timeliness performance is measured in seconds, not days!
+You can’t just say “OK, let’s put our work aside for a few minutes & have a quick meeting now!” as your timeliness performance is measured in seconds, not days!

-The pressure is incredible.
 What’s needed just to get through the day would absolutely blow your mind.
-The reps are paid amongst the very lowest of all employees, yet the knowledge required to do a good job is probably greater than any other position.
+The reps are amongst the very lowest paid of all employees, yet the knowledge required to do their job job is probably greater than almost any other position.

-Would you believe that VPs’ secretaries had higher grades than the Customer Service representatives?
+Would you believe that a VP’s secretary had a higher grade level (pay band)bthan the Customer Service representatives?
 (Not dissing the lovely ladies, but c’mon now!)

-I would often say that “…if we had 1,500 secretaries & a dozen phone representatives, instead of the other way around…”, you could be damned sure that they wouldn’t be paid more, and have a higher grade level, than the phone representatives!
+I would often say that “…if we had 1,500 secretaries & only a dozen phone representatives, you could be damned sure that secretaries wouldn’t be paid more, nor have a higher grade level, than the phone representatives!”

 The other point that I’d like to stress is that your communications need to embrace the LCD/Least Common Denominator philosophy.

-When you’re communicating with your people, you can’t communicate to the “average employee” in that group…it must be directed at the least knowledgeable employee.
+When you’re communicating with your people, you can’t communicate to the “average employee” in that group…it must be directed at the least knowledgeable, least experienced employee.

-You must ensure that every single employee of your team fully understands the message you’re trying to communicate.
+You must ensure that every single employee of your team fully understands the message you’re communicating.

 If it’s a very simple, fact-based piece, then your best people will have no issue understanding what’s going on…and neither should your newbies & less-than-stellar performers.

-But even if you address the “middle of the road” (in terms of expertise & knowledge) with your communication, then you’re gonna lose your whole bottom 1/3 of the group as they’re not gonna be able to easily grasp what you’re trying to get across to them.
+But if you address the “middle of the road” people (in terms of expertise & knowledge) with your communication, then you’re gonna lose the whole bottom 15-20% of your group.

 Communicate simply.
-Don’t assume too much with regard to whatever everyone knows.
+Don’t assume too much with regard to what everyone (supposedly) knows.